Lucyloop/python-scraper-encircle-marketing/README.md

 # Test
 ## Steps to scrape data
 1. Make sure to scrape web data ethically.
 2. Find out where is data in the website?
-In this test, I scraped two website, I found that one where data is stored as variable in the script, another one where data is stored in the html.
+In this test, I scraped two websites, I found that one where data is stored as variable in the script, another one where data is stored in the html.
 3. According to how the data is stored, write code to parse data.
 4. Finally, loaded the data into database I designed.